Weak legal guidelines, agrarian distress reducing farmland in the country

 Senior officers within the agriculture branch discovered that the conversion would be more as, in most instances, the land has been declared barren in sales files, making it easy for the land mafia to avoid the rules.

 “There is simple money in promoting land.
-The younger generation in rural areas no longer want to take pleasure in farming anymore because of fewer returns and the government’s failure to introduce technology in manufacturing.
+The younger generation in rural areas no longer wants to take pleasure in farming because of fewer returns and the government’s failure to introduce technology in manufacturing.
 Big developers and belongings sellers are taking gain of the agrarian distress to gather land.
 Developmental projects have also accelerated the land fees”, stated Tejinder Singh, a farm activist.